acolbourn/Portfolio/README.md

 This page was made with WebGL, Three.js, and react-three-fiber.

 It is intended to be a mini recreation of the big bang.
 When a user moves the mouse left, the website is sucked into a blackhole.
 When they move right, it explodes.
-New NASA research shows that the universe will eventually form clusters strongly resembling this portfolio.

 I faced a number of challenges while creating this: